 1. The Lexical Analysis

-The duty of this phase is the tokenization or lexing which is to receive the source code from the web server and then delete all whitespaces from the PHP code, remove all comment syntaxes and then convert all characters inside the source code into a sequence of tokens.
+The duty of this phase is tokenization or lexing, which is to receive the source code from the web server and then delete all whitespaces from the PHP code, remove all comment syntaxes and then convert all characters inside the source code into a sequence of tokens.

 Actually, this stage doesn’t produce errors because its mission is lexing or tokenizing.
 But in general, If the compiler found an error in the source code during this phase, it will terminate this process immediately.

-On the contrary of the PHP interpreter, it will throw the error without stopping this phase.
+On the contrary, the PHP interpreter will throw an error without stopping this phase.

 Let’s see how the lexical analysis works on the following PHP example.